hav4ik/hav4ik.github.io/articles/_posts/2018-11-25-hello-world.md

 comments: true
 ---

 Just not so long ago, this blog was in a pretty crappy condition: the articles were empty (I was too lazy to write anything), the design was messy, and the homepage was just a placeholder.
-I always wanted to make a proper online blog/portfolio since many sources (e.g. [here][why-portfolio-1], [here][why-portfolio-2], and [here][why-portfolio-3]) suggests that it is very helpful in job seeking and is good generally, but I was too lazy to finish it.
+I always wanted to make a proper online blog/portfolio since many sources (e.g. [here][why-portfolio-1], [here][why-portfolio-2], and [here][why-portfolio-3]) suggests countless of reasons why a blog might be a good thing generally, but I was too lazy to finish it.

 The old code was a mess -- it is impossible to modify it, so I did the following with my old site:
 {% capture imblock1 %}